 Spending time in the outdoors with the little ones can be a joy.
 But it helps to remember that they don’t have the same stamina that you do—not to mention little legs.
 Davis County, Utah, just north of Salt Lake City, is home to plenty of summer options that will bring smiles to their young faces, and yours.
-Here are 7 of the best outdoor options for outdoor enthusiasts with young ones looking to explore Davis County.
+Here are 7 of the best things to do for outdoor enthusiasts with young ones looking to explore Davis County, Utah.

 1. Hit the Beach